Hospitality Management Studies MHMS

 - Maximum of seven years to complete the master’s degree requirements.

 Up to six credits of graduate coursework may be transferred from another college or university if completed within the six-year period.
 Courses submitted for transfer credit will be reviewed and evaluated by the director of the International School of Hospitality and Tourism Management.
-In assessing requests for transfer credits, the faculty may require students to complete additional coursework to update knowledge and skills to meet master’s degree requirements.
+In assessing requests for transfer credits, the faculty may require students to complete additional coursework to update their knowledge and skills to meet master’s degree requirements.

 Prerequisites: Graduate Foundation Courses (6 credits)